 - Once cooled, safely remove the beaker from the hot plate and clean thoroughly.
 The sand, water, and wax are not reusable at this point.

 OBSERVATION AND RESULTSStudents will observe the melted wax will rise through the sand, and solidify as it enters the cool water.

 Ask students to describe what is occurring within the beaker and how it mirrors what occurs in volcano formations.

 - Discuss how the temperature increase forms a pocket of melted wax beneath the sand much like a pocket of magma forms in magma chamber beneath the crust and/or lithosphere.

 - Discuss how the temperature increases in the beaker and subsequent increase in pressure mirrors volcanic activity prior to eruption.

 - Explain how the melted wax expanding and pushing up into the layer of sand directly illustrates what occurs during a volcanic eruption.
 When the melted wax (magma) breaks through the layer of sand it comes gushing out into the water (volcanic eruption of lava).

 - Explore both land and water volcanic eruptions.
 Discuss how the water represents the atmosphere in a land eruption and whereas it represents water in an underwater volcanic eruption.
 Explain the differences and similarities of these two types of eruption.

-- Ask students to research where volcanoes occur, the different types of volcanoes, and the conditions that characterize each.
+Ask students to research where volcanoes occur, different types of volcanoes, and the conditions that characterise each.

-- Ask students to research the thickness of each layer of Earth's interior and use proportions to calculate measurements scaled to fit on a piece of paper.
+- Ask students to research the thickness of each layer of Earth’s interior and ask them to use proportions to calculate measurements scaled to fit on a piece of paper.
 Students can then draw a scale model on paper using a ruler and compass.